 The Authority may, in cases of hardship, extend the due date for the payment of any moneys payable to the Authority by a purchaser, tenant, mortgagor or other debtor, for such time, and upon such terms and conditions, as the Authority with the approval of the Minister may determine.

-[Section 68 amended by No. 28 of 2006 s.
+[Section 68 amended: No. 28 of 2006 s.
 332.]

 69. Protection from personal liability